pmeier/light-the-torch/README.md

   If `--pytorch-channel` is not passed, using `pip`'s builtin `--pre` option will install PyTorch test binaries.

-Of course you are not limited to install only PyTorch distributions.
+Of course, you are not limited to install only PyTorch distributions.
 Everything shown above also works if you install packages that depend on PyTorch:

 ```shell